-Enjoy a bowl of Shrimp and Sweet Potato Coconut Curry served over rice!
-This curry can be eaten as a soup for a healthier version.
+Enjoy a bowl of Shrimp and Sweet Potato Coconut Curry with lots of veggies served over rice.
+This curry can be eaten as a soup for a lighter meal.
 You will love the tasty coconut broth!

 So I have to take matters into my own hands.
 I know, the struggle is real.

 Luckily there is plenty of coconut milk in the Bahamas which is the base for so many delicious Thai recipes.

 The Ingredients for this Shrimp and Sweet Potato Coconut Curry

 This Shrimp and Sweet Potato Coconut Curry combines some of my favorite flavors and is just so so good:

 Tender shrimp, the sweetness and soft texture of sweet potatoes, and of course - the Thai curry spices with the decadent flavor of creamy coconut milk.

 The shrimp get cooked in Thai yellow curry powder (or use curry paste such as this one) and extra flavor is added from fresh ginger and garlic.

 The sweet potatoes get cooked in the tasty broth which is a combination of coconut milk and chicken stock - this makes them extra flavorful because they absorb all the flavors from the tasty broth.

 And a few veggies are throw in at the end for some extra texture in every bite and to make the recipe a bit healthier.